-The Save to list selects whether you save to the diskette or to a directory on the hard disk.
-To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
+The Save to list selects whether you save to the diskette, USB memory or to a directory on the hard disk.
+To add or remove a directory, double click on the touch screen where indicated.

+Keypad operation: To select a different directory, use the \uparrow and \downarrow keys on the keyboard.
 To add a new directory, use the + key on the keyboard.
 To remove a directory, use the - key on the keyboard.